2012 United States presidential election in Idaho: Caucuses

-Democratic
+Democratic caucuses

 President Obama ran unopposed in the caucuses.
 The District cast all 31 of its delegate votes at the 2012 Democratic National Convention for Obama.

-Republican
+Republican caucuses

 The Republican caucuses took place on Super Tuesday, March 6, 2012.
 An advisory primary with no binding effect on delegates, scheduled to be held on Tuesday May 15, 2012, was cancelled by the Idaho Republican Party.
 Five candidates were on the ballot.
 In order of filing they are Ron Paul, Mitt Romney, Rick Santorum, Newt Gingrich, and Buddy Roemer.
 Although Roemer had withdrawn from the Republican race before the Idaho caucus, he still appeared on the ballot.

 Idaho has 32 delegates to the Republican national convention, of which 3 are RNC and 29 are AL. The 3 RNC delegates pledged to go with the results of the Boise Straw Poll.
 The delegates will be determined by the caucuses results, based on a two-step approach.
 First, the delegates are primarily awarded winner-take-all by county after a series of votes in which candidates are successively removed from the ballot.
-Then, if a candidate receives half or more of the county delegates, he will receive all the 32 delegates; if not, the delegates will be split proportionately according to the number of county delegates.
+Then, if a candidate receives half or more of the county delegates, they will receive all the 32 delegates; if not, the delegates will be split proportionately according to the number of county delegates.
 Mitt Romney won 61% of the vote, thanks to a large majority of support (80-90% in most counties) in majority Mormon southeastern Idaho, rendering it a winner-take-all contest.
 Santorum and Paul split the Panhandle, winning five counties each, but came away empty in the delegate count.